Timeline – Hilton College

-We start this series in 1953 with the practice’s longest standing client, Hilton College.
+We start this series in 1953 with the practice’s longest standing client, The Hiltonian Society, the company that owns Hilton College.
 A relationship that has endured for over 65 years.

-When the firm was established, Hilton College was one of our founding clients, as Deryk Franklin had been appointed as the school’s architect at the time.
+When the firm was established, the Hiltonian Society was one of our founding clients, as Deryk Franklin had been appointed as the Hilton College architect at the time.

 As mentioned, our work at Hilton is varied.
 It includes the projects you would expect, such as classroom blocks and several boarding houses; but it also encompasses a portfolio of diverse buildings such as the theatre, chapel, art galleries, gyms, sports pavilions, as well as the wildlife centre, bomas and hides on the school’s vast estate.

 Most recently FGG’s involvement with the society has been with Gwen Stream Estates, and the development of The Gates, The Dairy and The Oaks housing estates on the grounds owned by The Hiltonian Society.

 Architecturally the approach to working on the school grounds has been based on continuity and strengthening identity.
 With each new project the aim is to deliver modern facilities, encased in an envelope that blends seamlessly with the existing buildings on the ground, to the point where it would seem that they had always been there.

 What this has achieved is an architecturally unified campus with a strength of identity that is an integral part of the Hilton College image.

 The architectural style is fundamentally Cape Dutch, with prominent gables found on most of the buildings across the grounds.
 Unlike traditional Cape Dutch, the roofs are sheet metal or slate in lieu of thatch, sash windows make way for casement type, and shutters do not feature.